 – Laurie Denyer Willis –

 Laurie is an anthropologist concerned with the urban and political ecologies of health and disease in post-colonial landscapes.
 Her research explores animal-human-capital relations, religion, and suburbanism.
-Laurie works as a Research Fellow at the University of Cambridge in the the Department of Politics and International Studies.
+Laurie works as a Lecturer in Medical Anthropology at the University of University in the the School of Social and Political Sciences.

-Further information on Laurie is available on her personal website, www.lauriedenyerwillis.net
+Further information on Laurie is available on her institutional and personal website, www.lauriedenyerwillis.net

 Commentary